Naveen-Reddyg/python_learning/ListPrograms/listDoc.md

 ## Slicing of python list:

-    We can get the values by using the list, and also we can get the group of words by slicing the list like below
+    We can get the group of values by slicing the list, and also we can get the group of words by slicing the list like below

     suppose we have a list with couple of letters

     str = ['h','e','l','l','o','w','o','r','l','d']

     we can get the first 5 letters from the above list by using the str[0:4]  ===> ['h','e','l','l','o'] and we can also use the negative index i.e we can get the values from the right side.

 ## Adding element to the list:
     python provides different methods to add the elements to the list, where we can use this by add elements to the list

     ** append() **
         by using the append() method we can add the element at the end of the list e.g:  test = [1,2,3,4]